Burn succession, Asx‘ée, twisted tree

 Sitka spruce of course is an awesome tree, but I prefer not to see it replacing uplift meadow.
 This slideshow and journal are about the meadow-forest seesaw, which, surprisingly, has a lot to do with cigarette lighters.

 Working with old maps and aerials from my Scout Camp days sent me to a sort of document-in-limbo, my Eagle Beach Maps collection.
-The version currently downloadable from JuneauNature is an old, 2008 facing-pages version, and I’d forgotten that a couple years ago, I started reformatting to single-page landscape, but stalled out and left it unfinished.
-I’ve been pecking away at that old/new document, and when it’s fully updated will provide the link here.
+I’ve reformatted it to single-page landscape, and you can download it here.